top of page

 Local innovators in Indonesia and other parts of Southeast Asia are designing solutions to address the plastic waste crisis, and investors and corporations need to step up to provide the connections, technical support, and financing to help them scale for real impact.

-Indonesia estimates that $18.4 billion is needed between 2017 and 2040 to achieve appropriate levels of plastic waste collection, sorting, recycling, recovery, and disposal.
+Indonesia estimates that $18.4 billion is needed between 2017 and 2040 to achieve appropriate plastic waste collection, sorting, recycling, recovery, and disposal levels.

-But recent data shows that private investments into the country’s-plastics circular economy from 2018 to 2022 was only $32 million.
+However, recent data shows private investments in the country’s plastics circular economy from 2018 to 2022 were only $32 million.

-Last month marked the celebration of Earth Day, when people worldwide were reminded of the importance of investing in our planet, underscoring the need for all stakeholders – governments, institutions, businesses, and consumers – to pool resources to fight our biggest environmental challenges.
+Last month marked Earth Day, when people worldwide were reminded of the importance of investing in our planet.
+This underscored the need for all stakeholders—governments, institutions, businesses, and consumers—to pool resources to fight our most significant environmental challenges.

 There is hope for the global plastic pollution problem if we come together to magnify the impact of local actors and empower them to become agents of change.